nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     Please Key in either 'name' or 'list'.

     >>> name
-    Student List is sorted by name within the Student List Collection
+    Student List is sosrted by name within the Student List Collection

     >>> studentlist view
     _________________________________________________________________________________________________